How to Survive the Furious Fours

 • Sniggers at the possibility that mummy might be doing a poo (rolls eyes).

 However, when it’s HIS turn to go to the toilet, a tiny hand is held up when I attempt to go in with him, followed by the words “you wait there”, like he’s a celebrity and I’m a mere servant being dismissed.
+The door slams shut, and he gets a little privacy.
+I sigh, wishing that he would give ME the same privacy that I’ve just granted him, and wonder when my sweet son turned into such an angry, frustrated little monster child.
+He’s still sweet, but in an arms-crossed/if looks could kill kind of way.

-With my 4-year-old, all of his emotions that have built up over the day come out when it gets to about seven o’clock in the evening, when he’s overtired.
+I’m trying my best to be understanding.
+Starting school full-time is a bloody huge step for small children.
+With my 4-year-old, all of his emotions that have built up over the day are released at seven o’clock in the evening, when he’s overtired.
 This results in almighty fights with his incredibly strong-willed sister.
-Which isn’t a bad trait.

 BUT…